- The Animal Welfare Act (2018:1192).

 Animal experiments are regulated by Directive 2010/63/EU of the council and of the European Parliament on the protection of animals used for scientific purposes and in national legislation in member states.

-According to the Swedish legislation it is permitted to use animals in animal experiments and to cause them suffering, if the person performing the animal test has a permit to perform animal testing and the test is approved by the Animal Testing Ethics Committee.(1)
+The legislation states that it is permitted to use animals in animal experiments and to cause them suffering, if the person performing the animal test has a permit to perform animal testing.
+In some countries, the specific testing need to be approved by the Animal Testing Ethics Committee.(1)

 Animals used in animal testing are like other animals; they experience pain and other forms of suffering and they must be able to perform natural behaviors.